mathew – Bass, vocals

-Barry plays Gibson and Fender guitars, a Roland V-Combo organ, and Hohner and Seydel harmonicas.
-He has attended lessons and workshops with some of the best harmonica teachers in the UK and USA including Richard Taylor, Adam Glasser, Adam Gussow, Jason Ricci, Annie Raines, and Joe Felisko.
+Barry plays Fender, Gretsch and Martin guitars, a Roland V-Combo Organ, and Hohner and Seydel harmonicas.
+He has taken lessons and workshops with some of the best harmonica teachers in the UK and USA including Richard Taylor, Adam Glasser, Adam Gussow, Jason Ricci, Annie Raines, and Joe Felisko.

 Barry has many years experience playing at blues and folk/acoustic clubs, and leads a kirtan mantra band which has been playing yoga festivals and concerts for over a decade.
 He is a trustee of the charity HarmonicaUK, teaches yoga classes online and in Launceston, and drives an old almond green classic Mini Cooper.